Docker-Flo/Docker-Flo-Bungee/README.md

-# Docker-Flo-Bungee
+# Docker-Flo
-A Flo container for bungee
+A new kind of container for Corinth